scrapy/scrapy/docs/topics/request-queues.rst

       used, for example, to create a unique file or folder to store the queue content.

-      *state* is the data returned by the :method:`close` method of this queue during a prior execution, and should be used to restore the queue to that prior state.
+      *state* is the data returned by the :meth:`close` method of this queue during a prior execution, and should be used to restore the queue to that prior state.
 If there is no prior execution, its value is ``None``.